cambridgelovelace/aes-chains/README.md

 # aes-chains

-At the Hackathon we worked on several chains of programming cards for the [Analytical Engine simulator](http://www.fourmilab.ch/babbage/cards.html Analytical Engine simulator).
+At the [Hackathon](http://www.cambridgelovelace.org/), six of us worked on several chains of programming cards for the [Analytical Engine simulator](http://www.fourmilab.ch/babbage/cards.html Analytical Engine simulator).
 Some of these chains appear on the [event wiki](https://github.com/cambridgelovelace/cambridgelovelace.github.io/wiki), but some of us expressed an interest in working on larger programs, or tools to allow their expression at a higher level.
 This repository was set up to help coordinate this work.

 Suggested conventions:
 * Use `.aes` as a file extension.